eclipse-velocitas/velocitas-docs/content/en/docs/concepts/val/vehicle_service.md

 If the Dapr side car is ready to forward, communication can be checked with the [GRPC Health Checking Protocol ](https://grpc.github.io/grpc/core/md_doc_health-checking.html), see also [Python gRPC Health Checking](https://grpc.github.io/grpc/python/grpc_health_checking.html).

-## Interaction with the vehicle data broker (optional)
+## Interaction with the KUKSA Data Broker (optional)

-Use the [interface description of the vehicle data broker (\*.proto files)](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker/proto) to publish data to the vehicle data broker.
+Use the [interface description of the KUKSA data broker (\*.proto files)](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker/proto) to publish data to the data broker.
 In the `collector.proto` you find methods to

 1.  register datapoints `RegisterDatapoints`, afterwards you can
-2.  feed data via single calls `UpdateDatapoints` or in a stream manner `StreamDatapoints`
+2.  feed data via single calls `UpdateDatapoints` or in a stream manner `StreamDatapoints`.

 See the \*.proto files for a detailed description.